Health Services Support

 Improving Local Health Services

 Efficient, well-organised and well-supported health services can be lifesaving and life-changing.
-More than 3 million children under 5 and more than 300,000 pregnant women who die each year globally from preventable deaths could be saved by access to well-equipped, well-trained and motivated healthcare professionals.
+About 4.8 million children under 5 and nearly 300,000 pregnant women and new mothers die each year from causes that could be prevented by access to well-equipped and well-trained healthcare professionals.

-International Medical Corps helps local health authorities provide primary and secondary healthcare services, including referral services from rural community-level clinics to large regional and national-level hospitals.
-We work hand in hand with both national governments and local community leaders to ensure basic healthcare is available and affordable for all–whether they are residents of remote villages or large urban centers, or whether they are internally displaced people, asylum seekers, migrants or refugees.
+International Medical Corps helps local health authorities provide primary and secondary healthcare services, including strengthening referral services from rural communities and clinics to large regional and national-level hospitals.
+We work hand-in-hand with national governments and local community leaders to ensure that basic healthcare is available and affordable for all people—whether they are residents of remote villages or large urban centres, and whether they are internally displaced people, asylum seekers, migrants or refugees.

 Training and education are central to our support of health services.
-We train and mentor health service providers, managers and community representatives to strengthen their capacity to deliver, manage and monitor their local health services.
+We train and mentor health-service providers, managers and community representatives, enabling them to better deliver, manage and monitor their local health services.

 Areas of Focus